N-600 Processing Times in June 2026: What to Expect When Applying for a Certificate of Citizenship

 Does N-600 require an interview?

-An interview is not always required for the N-600 form, but USCIS may schedule one if they need to verify certain details in more complex cases.
+An interview is not always required for the N-600 form, but USCIS may schedule one if it needs to verify certain details in more complex cases.
 Many applicants receive a decision on the N-600 form without an interview.

 What happens after my N-600 form is approved?